You Learn (Takida song)

 "You Learn" is a song by the Swedish rock band Takida and was the third single released from their The Burning Heart album.
 The song was released as a single on 21 November 2011.

 Chart performance

-The song entered the Swedish Top 60 at fifty-two on 4 November 2011 and peaked at number five on 27 January 2012.
-All and all it spent a total of 29 weeks on the chart which makes it the second Takida's longest running single in the chart.
+The song entered the Swedish Top 60 at number 52 on 4 November 2011 and peaked at number five on 27 January 2012.
+It spent a total of 29 weeks on the chart, making it Takida's second longest-running single on that chart.